wpj/julienne/core/julienne/README.md

 #### path

 The path/URL to create the file at.
-This path should start with a forward slash.
+This path must start with a forward slash.

 #### getFile